marttiphpbb/phpbb-ext-menuitems/README.md

-# phpBB Extension - marttiphpbb Menu Items
+# phpBB Extension - marttiphpbb Menu Items (helper ext)

 ## This extension is only in the stage of initial development